Home > Short-term health insurance > Short-term health insurance in Pennsylvania

 An insurance agent or broker can provide information on the availability of various coverage options and help you evaluate the affordability of those options.
 Some things to keep in mind are the allowable plan durations, whether the insurer offers guaranteed renewability, and the specific benefits the plan covers.

-Pay attention to things such as whether the plan covers outpatient prescription drugs (most short-term health insurance plans do not, but some do), whether it imposes dollar limitations on any specific type of service (such as inpatient care, surgery, etc.), and the overall policy benefit maximum.
+Pay attention to things such as whether the plan covers outpatient prescription drugs (many short-term health insurance plans do not, but some do),3 and whether it imposes specific dollar limitations on any specific type of service (such as inpatient care, surgery, etc.) and the overall policy benefit maximum.

 How has Pennsylvania historically regulated short-term health insurance?